AmyWorkspace/hxchen/_pages/about.md

 ## Research Interests

-- Ubiquitous Intelligence
-- Edge/Embedded AI
+- Efficient Edge/Embedded AI
-- Cyber-Physical Security
+- Agentic AI (for domain-specific workflows and everyday scenarios)
-- Intent‑driven System Operation and Management
+- Security and Privacy in Sensing/Perception Systems
-- AIoT (Artificial Intelligence of Things)

 I always welcome motivated PhD/MPhil/Research Interns/Visitors to work with me at HKUST(GZ).
 For the latest recruitment details, please visit [this link](https://www.chenhuangxun.com/recruitment/).

-I am broadly interested in challenging problems with practical impact, particularly in networked and cyber-physical systems, and also keep open-minded to cross-disciplinary problem domains.
+I am also broadly interested in challenging problems with practical impact and also keep open-minded to cross-disciplinary problem domains.
 Email me if you'd like to chat.

 <!--